ZombieRUNs/YOPO/README.md

 **3. Start the YOPO Planner**

-You can refer to [traj_opt.yaml](YOPO/config/traj_opt.yaml) for modification of the flight speed (The given weights are pretrained at 6 m/s and perform smoothly at speeds between 0 - 6 m/s).
+You can refer to [traj_opt.yaml](YOPO/config/traj_opt.yaml) for modification of the flight speed (The given weights are pretrained at 6 m/s and perform smoothly at speeds between 0 - 6 m/s, and more pretrained models are available at [Releases](https://github.com/TJU-Aerial-Robotics/YOPO/releases)).

 ```
 cd YOPO